Monkey Project Price Reaches $0.0049 on Exchanges (MONK)

-Monkey Project (CURRENCY:MONK) traded 8.8% lower against the US dollar during the 1-day period ending at 17:00 PM E.T. on February 25th.
-Over the last seven days, Monkey Project has traded down 15.1% against the US dollar.
-One Monkey Project coin can currently be purchased for $0.0049 or 0.00000010 BTC on popular cryptocurrency exchanges.
-Monkey Project has a total market capitalization of $58,657.46 and $43.00 worth of Monkey Project was traded on exchanges in the last day.
+Monkey Project (CURRENCY:MONK) traded 9.8% lower against the US dollar during the 1 day period ending at 20:00 PM E.T. on March 1st.
+Monkey Project has a market capitalization of $59,323.13 and approximately $74.00 worth of Monkey Project was traded on exchanges in the last day.
+Over the last seven days, Monkey Project has traded down 23.4% against the US dollar.
+One Monkey Project coin can now be purchased for $0.0049 or 0.00000010 BTC on popular cryptocurrency exchanges.

 X11 hashing algorithm.
-Monkey Project’s total supply is 12,053,992 coins.
+Monkey Project’s total supply is 12,078,708 coins.
 Monkey Project’s official Twitter account is @MONKEYPROJECT_ and its Facebook page is accessible here.
-Monkey Project’s official website is www.monkey.vision.
+The official website for Monkey Project is www.monkey.vision.

 According to CryptoCompare, “Monkey aim is to help the users from wasting their time checking virtual machines and wallets the whole day.
 Monkey will instantly update the users once the balance changes and will also keep an eye on the users Masternodes without needing to access them.
 Monkey is using an energy-efficient proof-of-stake algorithm, can be mined on any computer, and will never require specialized mining equipment.
 Fast transactions featuring guaranteed zero-confirmation transactions, we call it SwiftTX.Decentralized blockchain voting providing for consensus-based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 2,000 MONK.”